aptech/docs/docs/CR-annotationGetDefaults.rst

 ----------------
 .. function:: myAnnotation = annotationGetDefaults()

-    :returns: myAnnotation (*struct*), An instance of a :class:`plotAnnotation` structure with all members set to defaults.
+    :return myAnnotation: An instance of a :class:`plotAnnotation` structure with all members set to defaults.

+    :type myAnnotation: struct

 Remarks
 -------